-So, as a voluntary aided school, if we need to improve the school, or undertake basic repairs or add additional facilities, we need to find 10% of the cost ourselves.
+So, as a voluntary aided school, if we need to improve the school, undertake basic repairs or add additional facilities, we need to find 10% of the cost ourselves.
 There is no choice in the matter.
-If the money is not raised, the work cannot be undertaken and the Governors therefore have to turn to the families at the school for voluntary donations to the Governors’ School Building Fund so that we can continue to provide the best possible teaching and learning environment for our children.
+If the money is not raised, the work cannot be undertaken and the Governors, therefore, have to turn to the families at the school for voluntary donations to the Governors’ School Building Fund so that we can continue to provide the best possible teaching and learning environment for our children.

 At St Swithun’s, we have been blessed with the Catholic primary school facilities that have been developed with the sacrifice, commitment and hard work of past and current families.
-Through the contribution of families and the generous support of parents to the Governors’ School Building Fund we have together been able to provide the resources and facilities that the children now benefit from in our school.
+Through the contribution of families and the generous support of parents to the Governors’ School Building Fund, we have together been able to provide the resources and facilities that the children now benefit from in our school.

-As Governors, we are committed to providing a high standard of learning environment and there is still a lot that we would like to achieve but we do need to continue to finance additional projects and essential maintenance works.
+As Governors, we are committed to providing a high standard of the learning environment and there is still a lot that we would like to achieve but we do need to continue to finance additional projects and essential maintenance works.
 There is an ever continuing need to refurbish our existing facilities to meet the requirements of today’s education standards and improve the learning environment of the school for the benefit of all the children, staff and parents.

 As such we are dependent on the generous voluntary contributions and continued support from the families at St Swithun’s and we would like to thank everyone who has contributed in the past and those who have maintained their commitment to contributing to the Governors’ School Building Fund; you should be proud that your kind contributions have gone a long way to help improve the learning environment of St Swithun’s.

 Most of the parents who contribute to the fund do so under the Gift Aid Scheme.
-Under this scheme the school can reclaim from HMRC the basic rate tax you have already paid on your contribution.
-This increases the value of your contribution at no cost to you – for each £100 that we receive, the school claims back an additional £25!
+Under this scheme, the school can reclaim from HMRC the basic rate tax you have already paid on your contribution.
+This increases the value of your contribution at no cost to you – for each £100 that we receive, the school claims back an additional £20!
 And if you are a higher rate taxpayer, you can claim relief on the difference between the basic rate and the higher rate of tax.